Svaliava: History

 Swaljawa was first mentioned in the 12th century as a small settlement of a Hungarian feudal lord.
 In the 18th century, the village was annexed to the Austro-Hungarian Monarchy and was called Schwalbach.
 These lands later passed to the Count of Schönborn and his descendants.
 Gradually, Swaljawa became a multinational town with a significant part of the population being ethnic Germans.

 According to the census of 1910, 47.1% of the population was Greek Catholic, 26.2% Jewish and 22.9% Roman Catholic.
 The Jewish population was deported to Auschwitz after the German occupation of Hungary, in May 1944, and most of them was murdered there.

 After the Second World War a concentration camp was working near the town.
-Hungarian and German-born civilians (born between 1896 and 1926) were carried off by Soviet forces to the camp purely on the basis of their nationality.
-They were ordered to report for "malenkij robot" (a corrupted Russian for "small work"), but most of them – more than 10 thousands deportees were killed in the camp.
+Hungarian and German-born civilians (born between 1896, and 1926) were carried off by Soviet forces to the camp purely on the basis of their nationality.
+They were ordered to report for "malenkij robot" (a corrupted Russian for "small work"), but most of them – more than 20 thousand deportees were killed in the deathcamp after being subjected to various tortures (no water for days, glass powder mixed into their food).
+A further 50 000, or so Hungarians (not only men, but also women and children) were deported from Szolyva to the Soviet Union or Galicia.
+They were later exterminated.
 The site of the camp is now a memorial park established in 1994.